View Fact Sheet printable PDF

-The CISA certification is designed for those who audit, control, monitor and assess an enterprise’s information technology and business systems.
+The CISA certification is sought by those who audit, control, monitor and assess an enterprise’s information technology and business systems.
 CISAs are recognized internationally as professionals with the assurance knowledge, skills, experience and credibility to leverage standards, manage vulnerabilities, ensure compliance, offer solutions, institute controls and deliver value to the enterprise.
-Often, the CISA credential is a mandatory qualification for an information systems auditor.
+Often, CISA is a mandatory qualification for employment an information systems auditor.

 View the number of ISACA certifications by region

-To earn the CISA designation, candidates are required to:
+To earn the CISA certification, candidates are required to:

 CISA in the Workplace